News

 Scrappiness, one powerful swing lead to big victory

-PASADENA, CA- It wasn’t the prettiest of wins, but the Arroyo Seco Saints (5-2) put in a great effort from start to finish beat the San Diego SunRays (2-6) 11-4 at Jackie Robinson Field Wednesday night.
+PASADENA, CA- It wasn’t the prettiest of wins, but the Arroyo Seco Saints (5-2) defeated the San Diego SunRays (2-6) 11-4 at Jackie Robinson Field Wednesday night.

 The Saints were also held scoreless and it was still 2-1 heading into the third.

-In the top of the third, the SunRays picked up a run on a booming RBI double, the loudest contact of the early evening.
-But Sambito kept the damage to 1.
-After a scoreless bottom of the third from the Saints, the score was knotted at 2.
+In the top of the third, the SunRays picked up a run on a booming RBI double, the loudest contact of the evening, knotting the score at 2.
+Sambito limited the damage but the Saints scored no runs in the bottom of the third.

-And an inning later, they’d add on to that lead.
-Well, “add on” is an understatement.
+An inning later, they added to that lead.
 The Saints exploded for seven runs in the bottom of the fifth on only two hits.
-Patience and opportunism were the themes for the Saints once again as they scored runs every which way, on bases loaded walks, errors, passed balls.
+Patience and opportunism were the themes for the Saints once again as they scored runs every which way: on bases-loaded walks, errors and passed balls.

 The booming homer was a flashy moment, but it came out of Schardt’s modest approach to the at-bat.